stastnypremysl/lsql-csv/README.md

 ### Examples
 One way to learn a new programming language is by understanding concrete examples of its usage.
 The following examples are written explicitly for the purpose of teaching a reader, how to use the tool `lsql-csv` by showing him many examples of its usage.

-The following examples might not be enough for readers, who don't know Unix/Linux scripting enough.
+The following examples might not be enough for readers, who don't know enough Unix/Linux scripting.
 If this is the case, please consider learning Unix/Linux scripting first before LSQL.

 It is also advantageous to know SQL.